PlainsightAI/filter-crop/CONTRIBUTING.md

 ## Running with the OpenFilter CLI

-The Crop Filter can be used as part of a processing pipeline using the `openfilter` CLI.
+Clipper can be used as part of a processing pipeline using the `openfilter` CLI.

-Here’s an example of running the Crop Filter on a video using predefined polygon cropping:
+Here's an example of running Clipper on a video using predefined polygon cropping:
 ```bash
 openfilter run \
   - VideoIn --sources file://filter_example_video.mp4!loop \